RikVoorhaar/blog/ASTRO_MIGRATION.md

   `+page.svelte` `<svelte:head>`).
 - **Builds:** old slugs 301 to new paths; sitemap + RSS emitted. ✅

-### Phase 5 — Visual overhaul (the redesign)
+### Phase 7 — Visual overhaul (the redesign)
-**Goal:** the new look. *This is where design work happens, not before.*
+**Goal:** the new look. *This is where design work happens, not before.* Everything up to here was "buildable, not pretty"; this is where it becomes pretty.
-- Design system: tokens, typography scale, refined dark mode, component polish.
+- Design system: tokens (extend the Tailwind 4 `@theme` from Phase 2), typography scale, refined dark mode, component polish.
 - Reapply/replace the old prose styling with the new design.
 - Convert remaining raw `<img>` usages to `<Image>`/`<Picture>` (§3.7) as the design settles.
-- (Tailwind 4 upgrade is deferred to Phase 8 — keep Tailwind 3 stable through the
-  redesign.)
 - **Builds:** full site, redesigned. ✅

-### Phase 6 — Performance & Cloudflare CDN
+### Phase 8 — Performance & Cloudflare CDN
 **Goal:** fast loads, edge-cached.
 - `astro:assets` `<Image>`/`<Picture>` for teasers + in-post images (responsive, modern
   formats); migrate processable images out of `static/` into `src/` (hashed, immutable,